mechmotum/skijumpdesign/README.rst

 In Spyder
 ---------

-Open Anaconda Navigator, switch to the ``safeskijump`` environment, and then launch Spyder.
+Open Anaconda Navigator, switch to the ``skijumpdesign`` environment, and then launch Spyder.

 Set the working directory to the ``safe-ski-jump`` directory.